jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

 ### 158 Payment of annual levy
 (1) The annual levy payable pursuant to section 157(1)(a) by the incumbent in respect of that person's registration, pursuant to section 155, as manager in respect of any frequency to which section 155 applies—
   (a) shall be payable in respect of each financial year during which that person is registered, pursuant to section 155, as manager in respect of any such frequency; and
-  (b) shall be an amount equal to 1.5 percent of the gross income of the incumbent in the financial year in respect of which the levy is payable, being gross income in respect of the provision of any services that involve the exercise of the rights conferred by any spectrum licence granted pursuant to the incumbent's management rights in relation to any such frequency; and
+  (b) shall be an amount equal to 1.5% of the gross income of the incumbent in the financial year in respect of which the levy is payable, being gross income in respect of the provision of any services that involve the exercise of the rights conferred by any spectrum licence granted pursuant to the incumbent's management rights in relation to any such frequency; and
   (c) shall be paid not later than 6 months after the end of the financial year to which it relates.
 (2) Where, during any financial year, an incumbent is registered as manager for a period that is less than the whole of that financial year, the annual levy payable by the incumbent shall be reduced in proportion to that period.
 (3) Every payment of the annual levy payable by an incumbent shall be accompanied by a return of the gross income of the incumbent for the financial year to which the payment relates.